U.S.-based Steris to buy UK's Synergy Health, tax savings eyed

-U.S. medical technology company Steris Corp (STE.N) offered to buy British sterilisation services provider Synergy Health Plc SYR.L for about $1.9 billion (1.18 billion pounds) in cash and stock in a deal that would shift its domicile to the UK and cut its tax bill.
+U.S. medical technology company Steris Corp offered to buy British sterilisation services provider Synergy Health Plc for about $1.9 billion in cash and stock in a deal that would shift its domicile to the UK and cut its tax bill.

 Steris said it would set up a new UK company to undertake the acquisition, joining a growing list of U.S. companies that are trying to cut their tax bills by shifting their corporate domicile from the United States.